Platzi-Master-C8/Challenges-API/README.md

 `docker-compose up -d`

-Docker is required no matter wheter you use docker compose for your database, it will be used within the project to run code.
+Docker is required no matter wheter you use docker compose for your database, it will be used within the project to run the code that client side sends.

 #### Finally set the following env variables: